“What an honor it is to be inducted into the Sacramento Sports Hall of Fame.

 * 398 Career RBI’s

 Nick was born in Sacramento and went to C.K.
-McClatchy where he was a standout; and as a senior he was named to the all-state team and was named to the All-America Third Team by the American Baseball Coaches Association and Rawlings.
+McClatchy where he was a standout; and as a senior he was named to the all-state team and to the All-America Third Team by the American Baseball Coaches Association and Rawlings.